 Members are either instance members or static members.

-Instance members are members of the class type (section 8.2.4) and its associated instance type.
-Within constructors, instance member functions, and instance member accessors, the type of this is the instance type (section 3.7.1) of the class.
+Instance members are members of the class type (section 8.2.4) and its associated this-type.
+Within constructors, instance member functions, and instance member accessors, the type of this is the this-type (section 3.6.3) of the class.

 Static members are declared using the static modifier and are members of the constructor function type (section 8.2.5).
 Within static member functions and static member accessors, the type of this is the constructor function type.